Siddhesh-Ghadi/travis-packages/README.md

 # Travis Packages

 This repo holds code to generate & compare list of packages/tools installed in 2 different linux environments.
+The generated data is by default stored in [data](./data/) directory.

 ## Generate Data